Academic Support & Resources

 Students may receive credit for college courses taken before entering Bethany College meeting the following conditions:

-Credit will be granted only for a grade of “C-“or better.
+4. Credit will be granted only for a grade of C- or better.

-Approval of all courses are based on an official transcript and if necessary course descriptions, provided by the student.
+5. Approval of all courses are based on an official transcript and, if necessary, course descriptions provided by the student.

-Online courses which are considered as regular courses in a degree program at a regionally accredited institution are acceptable a Bethany College.
-Regular courses are those which are numbered according to the institution’s official numbering system for courses which satisfy degree requirements.
+7. Online courses which are considered as regular courses in a degree program at a regionally accredited institution are acceptable at Bethany College.
+Regular courses are those that are numbered according to the institution’s official numbering system for courses which satisfy degree requirements.

-Credit from a foreign institution of higher education will be evaluated on a case by case basis.
+8. Credit from a foreign institution of higher education will be evaluated on a case-by-case basis.

-No credit will be transferred for courses which the student again enrolls in at Bethany College.
+10. No credit will be transferred for courses for which the student again enrolls in at Bethany College.

-Students accepted to Bethany College are required to submit an official transcript for all worked passed or failed at any other college or university prior to or after enrolling at Bethany College.
+17. Students accepted to Bethany College are required to submit an official transcript for all work passed or failed at any other college or university prior to or after enrolling at Bethany College.
 It is considered a form of academic dishonesty not to declare these enrollments.